-EMBROIDERY .- An infinite variety in every DRESS PATTERNS. - Infants and children's DRESS PATTERNS.-Infants and children's dresses, with descriptions how to make them.
+Dress Making, with plans to cut by.
+None but the latest fashions are given.
+The directions are so plain, that every lady can be her own dress maker.
+EMBROIDERY .- An infinite variety in every DRESS PATTERNS. - Infants and children dresses, with descriptions how to make them.
 Alkinds of CROCHET and NETTING work.
-New patterns for CLOAKS, MANTELETS, TALMAS COLLARS, CHEMISETTES, UNDERSLEEVES-with full directions.
-Every new pattern, of any portion of a lady's dress, appears first in the Lady's Book, as we receive consignments from Paris every two weeks.
+New patterns for CLOAKS, MANTELETS, TALMAS, COLLARS, CHEMISETTES, UNDERSLEEVES with full directions.
+Every new pattern, of any por-tion of a lady's dress, appears first in the Lady's Book, as we receive consignments from Paris every